[Update] Tried AWS Glue Interactive Sessions Spark Connect Support with Notebooks from VS Code

 python -m ipykernel install --user --name sparkconnect-glue --display-name "Python 3.11 (Glue Spark Connect)"

-In my environment, I open a notebook (.ipynb) in VS Code and select Python 3.11 (Python 3.11.13) from the "Select Kernel" option in the top right (you can also directly select the venv interpreter).
-There is no longer a need to prepare a dedicated Spark kernel (SparkMagic) as before — you can connect directly to Glue from a regular Python kernel.
+In my environment, I open a notebook (.ipynb) in VS Code and select Python 3.11 (Python 3.11.13) from "Select Kernel" in the upper right (you can also directly select the venv interpreter).
+There is no longer any need to set up a dedicated Spark kernel (SparkMagic) as before — you can connect to Glue directly from a standard Python kernel.

 0. Loading Libraries and Preparing Session Information

-Build the role ARN for the Glue session from the executing account (retrieved via sts to avoid hardcoding).
+Assemble the role ARN for the Glue session from the running account (retrieved via sts to avoid hardcoding).
 Make the session ID unique each time.

 import time, uuid, urllib.parse